 Proper care for a Kordana rose (Rosa spp.) keeps these plants blooming beautifully.
-Kordana roses typically come in containers and can continue to grow there happily.
+Kordana roses, a series of mini roses, typically come in containers and can continue to grow there happily.
 You can also plant Kordana roses in the ground and grow them as perennials outdoors.
 Most varieties of mini roses are hardy in U.S. Department of Agriculture plant hardiness zones 5 to 9.
 Kordana roses appreciate lots of sun and moisture plus regular fertilizing.

 Kordana Rose Growing Conditions